MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/MediaPlayerElement.md

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as enums and event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

-This control wraps an internal instance of the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) control.
+This control wraps an instance of the UWP [Windows.UI.Xaml.Controls.MediaPlayerElement](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement) control.

 ## Known issues and limitations

 * This controls does not currently support full screen video.
-* The **Source** property is exposed as a string, which is interpreted as a URL and bound to the **Source** property of the internal UWP control as a UWP-implemented **IMediaPlaybackSource**.
+* The **Source** property is exposed as a string, which is interpreted as a URL and bound to the **Source** property of the wrapped UWP control as a UWP-implemented **IMediaPlaybackSource**.
 * See also our list of [known issues](https://github.com/windows-toolkit/WindowsCommunityToolkit/issues?utf8=%E2%9C%93&q=is:issue+is:open+label:XamlIslands+label:bug) for WPF and Windows Forms controls in the Windows Community Toolkit repo.

 ## Syntax